jimhigson/oboe.js/writing/main/3_Background.md

 which are very short and exit quickly allowing Node to finely interlace them between other concurrent concerns.
 The `on` method is used to attach functions as listeners to streams.
-However sophisticated and performant this style of programming, to the developer it is hardly more difficult an expression than if a blocking io model were followed.
-It is certainly easier to get right than synchronising mutable objects for sharing between threads.
+However sophisticated and performant this style of programming, to the developer it is hardly any more difficult an expression than if I/O were used.
+It is certainly harder to make mistakes programming in this way than managing synchronised access to mutable objects that are shared between threads.

 ~~~~ {.javascript}
 function printResourceToConsole(url) {